spdx/spdx-spec/chapters/3-package-information.md

 * `NONE` if there is no download location whatsoever.
 * `NOASSERTION` if:

-    (i) the SPDX file creator has attempted to but cannot reach a reasonable objective determination;
+  - the SPDX file creator has attempted to but cannot reach a reasonable objective determination;

-    (ii) the SPDX file creator has made no attempt to determine this field; or
+  - the SPDX file creator has made no attempt to determine this field; or

-    (iii) the SPDX file creator has intentionally provided no information (no meaning should be implied by doing so).
+  - the SPDX file creator has intentionally provided no information (no meaning should be implied by doing so).

 **3.7.2** Intent: Where and how to download the exact package being referenced is critical verification and tracking data.